 At the top of the town of Trypiti, ruined and preserved Greek windmills can be found.
-Four of them have been turned into hotel rooms, but the rest are great to check out and admire!
-Oh yea – these are also another good place to watch the sunset.
+Four have been turned into hotel rooms, but the rest are great to check out and admire!
+Oh, yea – these are also another good place to watch the sunset.

 15. relax at Firopotamos Beach

-There are beach bean bags and umbrellas at Firopotamos, as well as a pop-up food stand.
+There are beach bean bags, umbrellas at Firopotamos, and a pop-up food stand.

 16. climb down to Papafragas